 DACH Specifics: Multi-Tenancy, Compliance and Cloud Choice

-The most important DACH infrastructure decisions:
+Key DACH infrastructure decisions:

 Practical Roadmap: from MVP to a Successful SaaS Product

-- Phase 1 (months 1–3): Lay the foundation.
+- Phase 1 (months 1–3): lay the foundation.
 Modular monolith with clean domain boundaries, Docker containerisation, CI/CD from sprint one, basic monitoring with Prometheus and Grafana.

-Pro tip: Keep an "Architecture Decision Record" (ADR) from day one.
-Every important architectural decision is documented with context, alternatives and rationale.
-As the team grows, this saves significant time and stops new engineers from rerunning the same debates.
+Pro tip: Keep an Architecture Decision Record (ADR) from day one.
+Every important decision documented with context, alternatives, and rationale — as the team grows, this saves significant time and stops new engineers from rerunning the same debates.

 Architecture Decisions in the Wild: What Practice Shows